 Regardless, of what you write, you need to come up with a title that grabs attention.
 There are lots of little tricks you can use to do this.
-Malcolm provides you with five or six examples.
+Malcolm provides you with five or six examples (Check it out here).
 Thinking about your title as if it were an advert works for me.
 It helps you to come up with something short and catchy.

 How to revise what you have written

 Going through what you have written and crafting it into a finished product is quite a protracted process.
 Most writers find that proofing and editing their work takes as long as it did to do the writing.
 It is without a doubt the most tedious part of the process.